wadefields/MADA/README.md

 # MADA
+## Course URL

-# Using GitHub Desktop rather than GitKracken for course
+## Using GitHub Desktop rather than GitKracken for course